bbauska/Coursera-Bootstrap/readme.md

 This also means that the label be lined up in the middle, horizontally with the input box.
 That is why we use the col-form-label class.
-If you don\'t apply this, then your label will be aligned to the top of your input box.
+If you don&apos;t apply this, then your label will be aligned to the top of your input box.
 Which your form will not look that great on medium to extra-large screen sizes.

 Now, on the left side, of course, because this browser window is squashed, so it is showing the view in a small or extra small screen size here.
-That\'s why you see the label stacking up on top of the input box here.
+That&apos;s why you see the label stacking up on top of the input box here.
 This is the label that specify.

-If you have a label that you want to assign to an element, that is how you\'re going to assign the label.
+If you have a label that you want to assign to an element, that is how you&apos;re going to assign the label.
 Down below here, you see a div class col-md-10.
 This occupies the remaining 10 of the 12 columns.
 Two columns that are occupied by the label.